GoAuditsGoAudits

 Who is Responsible for Warehouse Quality Control?

-Although the warehouse manager is responsible for overall quality control, other employees perform checks at each stage, making them an integral part of the process.
+A warehouse manager is responsible for overall quality control.
+Additionally, other employees perform checks at each stage, making them an integral part of the process.

-For instance, the receiving team checks the quality of the product on arrival, and staff working on the assembly line uses visual techniques to check their work area for defects or malfunctions.
+For instance, the receiving team checks the quality of the product on arrival, and staff working on the assembly line use visual techniques to check their work area for defects or malfunctions.

 book demo button